Sitting Risks: A Person Who Sits For Long Hours Should See This

 Of course, when you don’t walk around, the body stores fatter, and cholesterol, which causes weight gain.

-So when we sit this temporality stops, – which means we are not burning fat causing weight gain.
+So when we sit lipoprotein lipase enzyme stops which means we are not burning fat causing weight gain.

-Sitting for more than 6 hours a day, bad cholesterol is increased, along with other fatty molecules putting you at a greater risk of weight gain.
+Sitting for more than 6 hours a day to store cholesterol, along with other fatty molecules puts you at a greater risk of weight gain.

 And yes, excessive weight attracts many health problems like heart attack, high BP, Sugar, diabetes, difficulty in being pregnant, etc.